mudasobwa/mudasobwa.github.io/_posts/2018-10-30-generated-module-as-a-guard.md

 end
 ```

 This is good, and this works.
-But can we improve the performance?
+But can we improve the performance?—Sure thing!

 ## Pattern matching